 ECLs are a probability-weighted estimate of credit losses.
-Credit losses are measured as the present value of all expected cash shortfalls (i.e. the difference between the cash flows due to the Group in accordance with the contract and the cash flows that the Group expects to receive).
+Generally, credit losses are measured as the present value of all expected cash shortfalls between the contractual and expected amounts.

-The expected cash shortfalls are discounted using the following discount rates where the effect of discounting is material:
+The expected cash shortfalls are discounted using the following discount rates if the effect is material:

-- fixed-rate financial assets and other receivables: effective interest rate determined at initial recognition or an approximation thereof; - variable-rate financial assets: current effective interest rate; - lease receivables: discount rate used in the measurement of the lease receivable.
+- fixed-rate financial assets, trade and other receivables: effective interest rate determined at initial recognition or an approximation thereof; - variable-rate financial assets: current effective interest rate; - lease receivables: discount rate used in the measurement of the lease receivable.